Theory of versatile fidelity estimation with confidence: Minimax method

 \end{theorem} \begin{proof} See Appendix~\ref{proof:minimax_method_best_sample_complexity}. \end{proof} Note that sample complexity refers to the smallest number of measurements outcomes required for achieving the desired risk for the chosen confidence level.

 Observe that the lower bound on the risk in Eq.~\eqref{eqn:optimalJNrisk} is independent of the system dimension, the target state and the true state.
 It only depends on the confidence level and total number of repetitions.
-The lowest possible risk (or equivalently, the best possible sample complexity) can, in principle, be achieved by measuring in a basis defined by the target state $\rho$.
-We acknowledge that, in practice, it is often impractical to implement the POVM $\{\rho, \id - \rho\}$ that achieves this sample complexity.
+Note that it is possible to obtain dimension-independent sample complexity because we assume that the target state $\rho$ is pure.
+Without this assumption, the sample complexity for fidelity estimation is expected to scale with the dimension (see, for example, Ref.~\cite{buadescu2019quantum, haah2016sample}).
+That said, the assumption that the target state is pure is well-motivated from a practical standpoint as we usually seek to prepare pure states in experiments (e.g., Bell states or GHZ states).
+Indeed, this is a common assumption in many fidelity estimation studies~\cite{Flammia2011, DaSilva2011, Huang2020}.
+Since the true state is allowed to be mixed, our method is applicable in practical scenarios.
+Assuming that the target state is pure, one can, in principle, achieve the optimal sample complexity by measuring in a basis defined by the target state $\rho$.
+We acknowledge that, in practice, it is often impractical to implement the POVM $\{\rho, \id - \rho\}$ (or an orthonormal basis containing $\rho$) that achieves this sample complexity.
 However, next we show that we can achieve something very close to this optimal sample complexity for stabilizer states using a practical measurement scheme.